MariuszJM/Portfolio/_posts/2024-07-30-NavigatingThroughChaos.md

 ## Why Not Just Use Products Like ChatGPT?

-By adopting this approach, I can achieve more predictable, stable, and reliable outputs.
-This is because I understand how the system filters information, rather than working with a complex black box.
-Additionally, this method enhances my understanding of the workflow, as each Language Learning Model (LLM) performs small, easily interpretable tasks.
+By using the above approach, I can achieve more predictable, stable, and reliable results.
+This is because I understand how the system filters and organizes information, rather than relying on a complex black box.
+Additionally, this method improves my understanding of the workflow, as each LLM performs small, easily interpretable tasks.

 ## The Need for Learning Despite AI Capabilities